tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 applies to destination addresses; Source Address Selection ({{!RFC6724, Section 5}} is performed once per destination address and is out of scope of this document.

+## Sorting Based on Priority {#priority}

+SVCB {{SVCB}} RRs indicate a priority for each ServiceMode response.
+This priority applies to any IPv4 or IPv6 address hints in the RR itself, as well as any addresses received based on A or AAAA queries for the name in the ServiceMode RR.
+The priority in an SVCB RR is always greater than 0.

+Priority sorting SHOULD be performed as the first step of sorting if any of the answers were from SVCB RRs.
+Any answers from SVCB RRs are sorted first, with the SVCB answers with the lowest numerical value (such as 1) being sorted first, and answers with higher numerical values being sorted later.
+All answers that were not associated with an SVCB record SHOULD be sorted last.

+Note that an SVCB RR with the TargetName "." applies to the owner name in the RR, and thus the priority of that SVCB RR applies to any A or AAAA RRs for the same owner name.
+These answers are thus sorted according to that SVCB RR's priority.

+If the client support TLS Encrypted Client Hello (ECH) discovery through SVCB records {{!SVCB-ECH=I-D.sbn-tls-svcb-ech}}, then it additionally needs to add strict processing to ensure that it cannot be forced to fall back to non-ECH connections.
+Specifically, if the client receives SVCB RRs, and all of the RRs indicate support for ECH, it MUST NOT use any A or AAAA that do not correspond to an SVCB record.
+This is defined as being in the "SVCB-Reliant" mode of connection establishment.

+## Sorting Based on Protocol Support

+SVCB records can additionally communicate support for protocols with the "alpn" parameter, as well as support for TLS Encrypted Client Hello with the "ech" parameter.

+Clients MAY sort answers to prefer services that support specific protocols.
+For example, a client can choose to prefer services that support ALPN values that support QUIC.

+Such sorting SHOULD occur at the start of the sorting phase, along with priority-based sorting.

 # Connection Attempts {#connections}